common drive interface types#

 - sff-8680: serial attachment 12gb/s 2x unshielded connector

-your basic sas disk connector. both power and data are in a single connector with a notch where the split is between sata connectors. this will prevent you from using sata power and/or data on sas disks. the top side of the notch also has extra pins.
+your basic sas disk connector. both power and data are in a single connector with a notch where the split is between sata connectors. this will prevent you from using sata power and/or data on sas disks. the opposite side of the notch also has pins, these are for sas dual port use. the notch itself doesn’t have pins.

 top: